-Under the Congestion Mitigation and Air Quality (CMAQ) Program, is one in which FHWA distributes funds to States to assist in projects and programs that help to reduce vehicle-related emissions in nonattainment or maintenance areas1.
+Under the Congestion Mitigation and Air Quality (CMAQ) Program, the Federal Highway Administration (FHWA) distributes funds to states to assist in projects and programs that help reduce vehicle-related emissions in areas with nonattainment or maintenance status.
 Many types of projects can be considered for CMAQ funding including traffic signal synchronization, ride-sharing programs, and diesel retrofit projects.
-To obtain CMAQ funds, States must submit an analysis describing the air quality improvement benefits that the project or program will achieve.
+To obtain CMAQ funds, states must submit an analysis describing the air quality improvement benefits that the project or program will achieve.
 Analyses submitted in the past to justify a particular project or program have varied widely from a simple qualitative description of the estimated emission reduction benefit to more complex project-specific quantitative analyses.
-As the time and cost for conducting such analyses can be significant, state DOTs and other project sponsors would benefit from simplified procedures, including the use of lookup tables for typical project types, that would significantly reduce the time and cost for analyses for state DOTs while also serving to improve the consistency and accuracy of the estimated emission reductions for FHWA.
-For example, in its simplest form, tables of estimated emission reductions by project type and year could be developed.
-Then, in lieu of project-specific modeling, the state DOT or other project sponsor would only need to look up the estimated emission reduction in the table for the given project type and year and reference the lookup table as the source.
+As the time and cost for conducting such analyses can be significant, state DOTs and other project sponsors can benefit from simplified procedures, including the use of lookup tables for typical project types that would significantly reduce the time and cost for analyses by state DOTs while also serving to improve the consistency and accuracy of the estimated emission reductions for FHWA.